How to Write and Publish a Book for Free

 We live in an amazing time.
 If you have a story to tell or an idea to share, you can write a book and publish it for free, making it accessible to billions of people.
 This moment is unique to human history, and I think everyone who has a story to tell should take advantage of it.
 To help get you started, in this post I’m going to give you ten simple steps on how to write and publish a book yourself.

 There are a lot of different ways to go about this.
 In the past three years, I’ve published six novels and two novellas.
-What I’m going to share today are the steps I followed to publish my work.
+What I’m going to share today are the exact steps I followed to publish my work.

 Disclaimer: Following these steps will not make you the next J.K.
 Rowling or Stephen King.
-I’m not discussing in this post how to market your book, build an audience, or get an agent that will help you sell your work.
+I’m not discussing in this post how to market your book, build an audience, write a book proposal, or get a literary agent who will help you sell your work.

 This post is a simple outline of how to take your book from your head and put it into the world where people can read it.

 Also, if you plan to take your book to a traditional publisher, you should not publish it on your own first.
-This post is for people like me who have stories they want to share with the world.
+This post is for people like me who have stories they want to share with the world and who are willing to do it themselves.

 How to Write and Publish a Book: 10 Steps